CoxHealth: Other facilities

 CoxHealth operates a number of clinics and facilities throughout southwest Missouri.
-CoxHealth also operates "The Clinic at Walmart" clinics which offer fast, affordable access to basic health care services with upfront pricing.
-"The Clinic at Walmart" can be found at many local Walmart stores.
-CoxHealth also offers multiple urgent care centers including one in Springfield that is operated 24 hours per day.
+There are over 80 clinics that consist of Primary Care Clinics, Walk-in Clinics, an Orthopedic and Sports Injury Walk-in Clinic, as well as multiple Urgent Care locations including one in Springfield, The Turner Center, that is operated 24 hours per day, 365 days a year.
+The CoxHealth Family Medicine Residency Teaching Program is housed in Wheeler Heart and Vascular Center and has over 30,000 clinic visits each year.

 Community impact

 CoxHealth provides over $100,000,000 of charity care to the community per year for uncompensated medical care.
 CoxHealth has been recognized for their economic impact and charitable work in the southwest Missouri area.

 Children's Miracle Network Hospitals of CoxHealth is a non-profit organization that raises and provides resources to assist in the medical care of children under the age of 18.
-Over a million dollars is raised with the partnering of KYTV (KY3) for donations to the Children's Miracle Network program.
+CMN Hospitals at CoxHealth have raised more than $52 millions since its inception in 1986.
+In 2024, the organization had a record year with revenues coming in above $3.1 millions, an increase of about $589,000, or 23%,over 2023.